matthewdeancooper/lightning_proto/README.md

 python3 dicom_network_model_import_scp.py
 ```

-* `dicom_network_model_import_scp.py` is a DICOM service class provider (Storage and inference SCP) that will:
+`dicom_network_model_import_scp.py` is a DICOM service class provider (Storage and inference SCP) that will:
-  1. Accept storage requests for a DICOM imaging series, for instance, exported from a treatment planning system to the SCP port and ip address
+  1. Accept storage requests for a DICOM imaging series, for instance, exported from a treatment planning system to the SCP port and IP address
   2. Produce inference from the model
   3. Create an RT Structure file
-  4. Call `dicom_network_model_export_scu.py`, a service class user (Storage SCU) that requests a C-STORE of the structure file to export inferred contours (and the imaging series if flagged) back to the treatment planning system (or to any other port and ip address)
+  4. Call `dicom_network_model_export_scu.py`, a service class user (Storage SCU) that requests a C-STORE of the structure file to export inferred contours (and the imaging series if flagged) back to the treatment planning system (or to any other port and IP address)

 <p align="center">
   <img src="readme_inference.png" width="700">